-c. a range of housing types and tenures to meet the local needs of the Boroughall communities and, including for the ageing population, including affordable housing and provision for gypsies and travellers; (AM21)
+c. a range of housing types and tenures to meet the local needs of all communities and the ageing population, including affordable housing and provision for gypsies and travellers;

 d. reduced the need to travel, through the provision of increased services and facilities in key locations to sustain the surrounding rural areas;